zannloo/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.
-    - e.g. in `touch SPECIFIED_PATH -n NAME -e EMAIL - p PHONE_NUMBER -a ADDRESS`, `SPECIFIED_PATH` and the other words
-      in `UPPER_CASE` can be substituted to form `touch stu-200 --name Bob --email bobby@example.com --phone 92929292 --address blk 258 Toa Payoh`.
+    - e.g. In `touch SPECIFIED_PATH -n NAME`, `SPECIFIED_PATH` and the other fields in `UPPER_CASE` can be substituted with the desired details to form `touch stu-200 --name Bob`.

+- Words in `UPPER_CASE` and surrounded by `[square brackets]` are optional parameters to be supplied by the user.
+  - e.g. In `cat [SPECIFIED_PATH]`, `[SPECIFIED_PATH]` can be substituted with details or left empty, `cat stu-200` and `cat` are acceptable commands.

 - Parameters can be in any order.
-    - e.g. if the command specifies `-n NAME -e EMAIL`, `-e EMAIL -n NAME` is also acceptable.
+    - e.g. If the command specifies `-n NAME -e EMAIL`, `-e EMAIL -n NAME` is also acceptable.

-- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
+- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be
+  ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. If the command specifies `help 123`, it will be interpreted as `help`.

-- If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+- If you are using a PDF version of this document, please be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 </box>